Co-working office creates hub for entrepreneurs

-MIDLAND, Texas — Midland Tower is home to a pretty cool office space that is made with entrepreneurs and small businesses in mind, it is called Second Story.
+MIDLAND, Texas — Midland Tower is home to a pretty cool office space that is made with entrepreneurs and small businesses in mind.
+It's called Second Story.

-The 14,000 square foot coworking floor has 32 private offices, 4 conference rooms and more than 40 different businesses inside.
+The 14,000 square foot co-working floor has 32 private offices, four conference rooms and more than 40 different businesses inside.

 But that is not the case on the second floor of Midland Tower at Second Story.